Existence of Solutions for Non-monotone Variational Inequalities and Implications for Games: Implications for Variational Inequalities Arising from Games

-When the sets $K_i$ are convex and closed, and each $f_i(x_i,x_{-i})$ is continuously differentiable in $x_i$ over $K_i$ for every $x_{-i}\in K_{-i}$, but not necessarily convex in $x_i$, one can still consider VI$(K,F)$, with $K=K_1\times\cdots\times K_N$ and $F(x)$ being the gradient mapping associated with the game.
+When the sets $K_i$ are convex and closed, and each $f_i(x_i,x_{-i})$ is continuously differentiable in $x_i$ over $K_i$ for every $x_{-i}\in K_{-i}$, but not necessarily convex in $x_i$, one can still consider VI$(K,F)$, with $K=K_1\times\cdots\times K_N$ and the associated game mapping $F(\cdot)$.
 In this case, VI$(K,F)$ may have a solution, but the solution need not be a Nash equilibrium due to the lack of convexity structure in players' cost functions.
 To differentiate this case, a quasi-Nash equilibrium concept has been introduced.
 We use the definition that extends \cite[Definition 2.13]{C2} from a two player to a multiple player game.

 \begin{definition}[Quasi-Nash Equilibrium] Let $K_i\subseteq\mathbb{R}^{n_i}$ be a closed convex set for all $i=1,\ldots,N$.
 A tuple $x^*=(x_1^*,\ldots, x_N^*)$, with $x_i^*\in K_i$ for all $i=1,\ldots,N,$ is a quasi-Nash equilibrium of the game in~\eqref{Eq-game} if